oktadev/okta-blog/_source/_posts/2020-05-04-spring-vault.md

 tags: [spring vault, oidc, java, spring, spring boot, vault, hashicorp, spring cloud vault]
 tweets:
 - "Learn how to secure your secrets with @springcloud vault and @HashiCorp Vault!"
-- "Securing your secrets is a must if you want to have to be secure by design.
+- "Securing your secrets is a must if you want to be secure by design.
 This tutorial shows you how!"
 - "Please secure your secrets.
 Fight for your users!"
 image: blog/spring-vault/spring-vault.png
 type: conversion